Influencer Marketing Strategy

 • "Is there a difference between disclosures for videos and photo posts?"

-Trust us: you shouldn't assume that your creators know the answers, either.
+Trust us: you shouldn't assume that your creators know the rules of gifted content, either.

 This is especially true as most gifting campaigns don't involve a formal contract.
 You don't want to accidentally ignore the FTC's rules, right?
 We didn't think so!